alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

 | SQL | **1.05e+6** | **8.07e+5**| **8.53e+4**| **4.69e+4**|

-All of the experiments were done with an AMD Threadripper 2950X over 24 workers.
+All of the experiments were done with an AMD Threadripper 2950X (128GB of RAM w/ 2666MHz) over 24 workers.
 Disks used: 2x Samsung 970 Evo Plus (2TB \& 1TB).

 *You can use the `dataset2databse` pypi [package](https://pypi.org/project/dataset2database/) or [repo](https://github.com/alexandrosstergiou/dataset2database) to convert videos to SQL*:
 ```